 The call for ‘Amsterdam UMC TKI-grant PILOT call 2024’ is now open.
 The grant amounts available to both AMC and VUmc will of course be combined again, creating a budget of approximately € 4 million that will be divided over the best PPP-research proposals that we will receive from all of you.
 Please feel free to share this call for proposals with any interested researchers from your group.

 This year the conditions of the TKI grant and PPP proposals have changed from previous year.
-If you are unfamiliar with the grant scheme or curious what has changed, there will be a ‘Broodje TKI’, i.e. a combined lunch and workshop focusing on the conditions of the grant, nature of the eligible research, budgeting, participation of private partners, application and granting process.
-The session will take place:
+If you are unfamiliar with the grant scheme or curious what has changed, we organised two session called ‘Broodje TKI’, a combined lunch and workshop focusing on the conditions of the grant, nature of the eligible research, budgeting, participation of private partners, application and granting process.

 Those of you who have a proposal in mind and a private partner to collaborate with are invited to prepare and send in a pre-application using the attached form and budget sheet no later than the deadline of Friday May 24th, 2024 14:00.
 In addition, a signed Letter of Intent from each private partner is required at this stage (template attached).

-Due to the legal merger, effective January 1, 2024, of AMC and Stichting VUmc into Stichting Amsterdam UMC, an updated version of the Consortium Agreement will follow.
-The essence of the current Consortium Agreement will not change and as such can still be used for the consortium partners to take note of the content.
-Please provide your industrial partner(s) with this draft Consortium Agreement at an early stage, allowing your partner(s) to get acquainted with the conditions that they will need to accept once your joint application is awarded.
+Please provide your industrial partner(s) with the Consortium Agreement at an early stage, allowing your partner(s) to get acquainted with the conditions that they will need to accept once your joint application is awarded.

 We look forward to receiving your proposals!